aspose-total/Aspose.Total-Products/total/en/python-net/conversion/pps-to-dotm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Presentation Format (PPS) is a file format used to store presentations created with Microsoft PowerPoint.
+It is a compressed version of the PowerPoint Presentation (PPT) file format.
+The Office Open XML Macro-Enabled Document Template (DOTM) is a Microsoft Word document template file format used to store a template for a Word document.
+It is an XML-based file format that stores a template for a Word document, including macros, custom UI elements, and other settings.
+Converting a PPS file to DOTM format can be useful for developers who need to use the DOTM format for their applications.

+<h2>How Aspose.Total helps for pps to dotm conversion</h2>
-For a Python developer, who is trying to add a PPS to DOTM conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPS file to PDF.
-After that by using Microsoft Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created PDF into Microsoft Word as a DOTM format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats.
+It can help to automate the conversion process of PPS to DOTM format.
+It is mainly in two steps.
+Firstly use Aspose.Slides for Python via .NET API to convert PPS file to PDF.
+After that by using Microsoft Word Python API Aspose.Words for Python via .NET, save the created PDF into Microsoft Word as a DOTM format.

+Aspose.Slides for Python via .NET API is a powerful library that enables developers to create, read, write and modify PowerPoint documents without using Microsoft PowerPoint.
+It supports a wide range of features such as creating presentations from scratch, adding slides, manipulating shapes, text, images, tables, and other objects.
+It also supports converting presentations to other formats such as PDF, HTML, SVG, XPS, and many more.

+Aspose.Words for Python via .NET API is a powerful library that enables developers to create, read, write and modify Word documents without using Microsoft Word.
+It supports a wide range of features such as creating documents from scratch, adding text, images, tables, and other objects.
+It also supports converting documents to other formats such as PDF, HTML, SVG, XPS, and many more.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process of PPS to DOTM format.
+It is a reliable and efficient solution for developers who need to use the DOTM format for their applications.

 {{% /blocks/products/pf/feature-page-summary %}}